otaviohenrique1/python02/README.md

 # python02

-Projeto do curso "PPython: aplicando a Orientação a Objetos" da Alura
+Projeto do curso "Python: aplicando a Orientação a Objetos" da Alura

 ## Links